Beyond Bath Itinerary

 Work off your lunch by hiring a bike or canoe from Towpath Trail Bike and Canoe Hire.
 Enjoy a leisurely cycle along the towpath or take to the Kennet and Avon in a canoe for a peaceful jaunt on the water.

 Why not make a full day of your adventure in Bradford on Avon?
-Have dinner at Timbrell’s Yard, a stylish gastropub on the banks of the River Avon, before taking in a concert at Wiltshire Music Centre.
+Have dinner in one of Bradford-on-Avon's stylish gastropubs, before taking in a concert at Wiltshire Music Centre.

 Travelling by Car